iPlug2/iPlug2/Documentation/examples.md

-# Examples Instructions
+# Examples

-@todo this is obsolete, but here to be updated
+@todo This is obsolete, but here to be updated

 ##Introduction